Overview

 How do I join this task force?

-• Just send a request to Joe Potvin or Eric Cornwell.
+• Just send a request to Joe Potvin.
 Similarly, if you’d like to be removed, let one of them know.

 Can my company have more than one task-force member?